preetisawant/runtimes/tomcat/eclipseTomcat.md

 3. Go to the  **Connections** view and select your application, then **Create connection**.
 4. Select **Restage** when prompted. {{site.data.keyword.Bluemix_notm}} will restart your application and provide the database credentials to your application using the `VCAP_SERVICES` environment variable.
 This environment variable is available to the application only when it is running on {{site.data.keyword.Bluemix_notm}}.

 Environment variables enable you to separate deployment settings from your source code.
 For example, instead of hardcoding a database password, you can store this in an environment variable which you reference in your source code.
-[Learn more...](/docs/manageapps/depapps.html#app_env)
 {: tip}

 ## Step 7: Use the database